BIGJRA/BIGJRA.github.io/rejuv.md

 Talk to the ex-Xen Grunt in the open area.
 Head down the ladder here and activate Panel 6 on the right.

 Head down and rock climb down from here.
-We’re gonna need to smash the crystals in this new area somehow: the wild Geodude have Magnitude and can do it, alternatively, if you have the Bulldoze T.M. then you can use that.
+We're gonna need to smash the crystals in this new area somehow: the wild Geodude have Magnitude and can do it, alternatively, if you have the Bulldoze T.M. then you can use that.
 Once you succeed, head down to the bottom of this area and